alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 * [Alf](https://github.com/alf-tool/alf) and
   [Axiom](https://github.com/dkubb/axiom) expose _Relations_ (i.e. [sets of
   tuples](/doc/pages/relational-basics)) and relational algebra.
-For those interested, I'll discuss the differences between Alf and Axiom later in this blog post.
+For those interested, I'll discuss some differences between Alf and Axiom later in this blog post.
 In the mean time and unless stated otherwise, what is said about Alf applies to Axiom too.